jpedroschmitz/stitches-mix/README.md

 ## Property overview

+Do you have an idea for a new property?
+Please open an issue to suggest it.

 ### Spacing

+Note: `spaceX` and `spaceY` are utilities for controlling the space between child elements.
+It's different from `mx` and `my`.

 | Property | Group   | CSS Properties Reference                             |
 | -------- | ------- | ---------------------------------------------------- |